5 Reasons to Get Your Blood Pressure Checked Now

 |Stage 2 Hypertension||≥140 mm Hg||≥90 mm Hg|

 Unlike other health conditions that pop up with warning signs, high blood pressure (defined as 130/80 mm Hg or higher) rarely comes with symptoms, which is how it earned the name “the silent killer.”
-In fact, about 1 in 3 people who have hypertension don't know it, according to the CDC.
+In fact, about 1 in 3 people who have hypertension don't know it and therefore aren't being treated for it, according to the CDC.

 The only way to know for sure if you have high blood pressure is to check your numbers.
 If you are 40 or older, you should be doing this at least once a year, federal guidelines state.
 A health care provider can measure it in the office; your local pharmacy may also have a blood pressure machine.